 What is Play Therapy?

-Play therapy differs from regular play in that the therapist helps children to address and resolve their own problems.
+Play therapy differs from regular play in that the therapist helps children to address and resolve their problems.
 Play therapy builds on the natural way that children learn about themselves and their relationships in the world around them (Axline, 1947; Carmichael, 2006; Landreth, 2002).
 Through play therapy, children learn to communicate with others, express feelings, modify behavior, develop problem-solving skills, and learn a variety of ways of relating to others.

 As a play therapist, I utilize a more specific type of play therapy approach, Experiential Play Therapy, which was developed by Dr. Byron and Carol Norton, who currently practice and resides in Greeley, Colorado.
 They believe children encounter their world at an experiential (experiences, in the moment) rather than cognitive (thoughts and thinking) level.
 Play for a child is like water is for a fish; the jungle for a monkey, and so on.

-There are many child therapist who use Child-Centered Play Therapy (CCPT), which was developed by Dr. Gary Landreth, at University of North Texas, which is very different from Experiential Play therapy (EPT).
-Compared to CCPT, in EPT, we take the child much deeper into the their emotional world and the unconscious to make more meaningful changes and provide a unique experience.
+Many child therapists use Child-Centered Play Therapy (CCPT), which was developed by Dr. Gary Landreth, at the University of North Texas, which is very different from Experiential Play therapy (EPT).
+Compared to CCPT, in EPT, we take the child much deeper into their emotional world and the unconscious to make more meaningful changes and provide a unique experience.

 How Does Experiential Play Therapy Work?

 Experiential Play Therapy® is a model of play therapy with a strong belief in the child’s quest for health.
 Only the child knows their particular perceptions of their life’s dilemmas.
 Therefore, in Experiential Play Therapy, the child is allowed to be the director of the play.
-In that process, they will utilize toys and their own creativity to recreate their experience in an environment that enables them to approach their struggles so that they are able to regain the power that has been lost in the actual event or environment.
+In that process, they will utilize toys and their creativity to recreate their experience in an environment that enables them to approach their struggles so that they can regain the power that has been lost in the actual event or environment.
 The therapist becomes a partner in the child’s quest, assuming whatever role the child requests.
 This play is active, as the child and therapist use body movements to expel the stress of the experience and empower the child to move forward.